juju/juju/doc/architectural-overview.md

 worker types).

 Various facades share functionality; for example, the Life method is used by many worker facades.
-In these cases, the method is implemented on a spearate type, which is embedded in the facade implementation.
+In these cases, the method is implemented on a separate type, which is embedded in the facade implementation.

 All APIs *should* be implemented such that they can be called in bulk, but not all of them are.
 The agent facades are (almost?) all implemented correctly, but